 Although the idea doesn't seem inconceivable, it is something that could be easily proved by scientific research.
 Given the dearth of scientific support for this system of ant-control, it seems unlikely to be effective.
 On the other hand, you won't endanger your kids or pets by trying this.

-Although perhaps of shaky effectiveness as an ant-killer on its own, cornmeal can get the job done when used as part of a baiting system.
+Although perhaps of shaky effectiveness as an ant-killer on its own, cornmeal may get the job done when used as part of a baiting system.
 Ant baits combine a food ants like to eat with a pesticide.
-Experts at the University of Colorado Extension suggest that use of ant baits provides the most satisfactory control of these insects.
+Use of ant baits provides the most satisfactory control of these insects.
+You can give the homemade cornmeal version a try and see if it will be successful with the particular ant species invading your home before purchasing commercially prepared ant baits.

 Add 9 parts cornmeal to 1 part insecticide like boric acid or borax.
 Bait insecticides must be slow-acting so that the ant finding the bait doesn't die before it carries the bait back to the nest.
 Add sufficient soybean oil to make the mixture into a paste.

-Place the cornmeal bait in a sealed container with punched entry holes.
+Place the cornmeal bait in recycled yogurt or cottage cheese containers with punched entry holes in the lid.
 Place the containers out away from areas frequented by children and pets.
 It is poison if ingested and can also be toxic on repeated exposure.

-Clean your house and yard to make sure that the ants do not have any other source of food.
+Remove all other food sources.
+Clean your house and yard thoroughly to make sure there is nothing else for the ants to eat.
 Fix leaks in pipes and faucets to eliminate other sources of water.

 Check every few days to see if the ants are eating the bait.
 Different foods are acceptable to different types of ants, so if the cornmeal/soybean oil doesn't appeal to them, try something sweet , like honey, or something greasy, like peanut butter.